-The program is widely respected within the medical community, as illustrated by the support of the national medical societies related to superficial venous disorders who each serve as sponsoring organizations: American Academy of Dermatology (AAD); American College of Phlebology (ACP); American College of Surgeons (ACS); American Society for Dermatologic Surgery (ASDS); American Vein and Lymphatic Society (AVLS); American Venous Forum (AVF); Society for Clinical Vascular Surgery (SCVS); Society for Vascular Medicine (SVM); Society for Vascular Nursing (SVN); Society for Vascular Surgery (SVS); Society for Vascular Ultrasound (SVU); Society of Interventional Radiology (SIR).
+IAC Vein Center is widely respected within the medical community, as illustrated by the support of the national medical societies related to superficial venous disorders who each serve as sponsoring organizations: American College of Surgeons (ACS); American Society for Dermatologic Surgery (ASDS); American Vein and Lymphatic Society (AVLS); American Venous Forum (AVF); Society for Clinical Vascular Surgery (SCVS); Society for Vascular Medicine (SVM); Society for Vascular Nursing (SVN); Society for Vascular Surgery (SVS); Society for Vascular Ultrasound (SVU); Society of Interventional Radiology (SIR).